Suyi Davies Okungbowa: Other works

 Okungbowa also writes for young audiences under the author name Suyi Davies, disclosing that he "decided to separate my works for younger audiences from my work for adult audiences in this way."
 His first full-length work for younger audiences is the middle-grade novel, Minecraft: The Haven Trials.
 Prior to this, he published shorter works in collections like Black Boy Joy.

-He has written a YA novel about Stranger Things character Lucas Sinclair called Lucas on the Line which came out on July 26, 2022.

 As an academic, Okungbowa has also published various papers and essays of a scholarly nature.